Tipu, Belize

 Tipu is a Mayan archaeological site in the Maya Mountains near the Belize–Guatemala border.
 This site is situated near the Macal River.
-Further downstream is located the Mayan site of Chaa Creek.
+Further downstream is located the Maya site of Chaa Creek.
 Slightly further downstream is the site of Cahal Pech.
 In Spanish colonial times, Tipu is thought to have played a major role in delaying the conquest of Peten.